 Selection of Grantees and Amounts

-- Potential impact of the project for the Chapter, District, and/or National JACL and the larger community (25%)
+- Potential impact of the project upon the Chapter, District, and/or National JACL and the larger community (20%)

-- Capacity to implement the project, including a reasonable timeline (25%)
+- Capacity to implement the project, including an adequate timeline (20%)

-The grantee must submit a final written report within 30 days after the completion of the project including verification of all funds spent and return any unspent funds.
-Grantees shall also be required to submit quarterly progress reports; however, no quarterly reports are required for projects completed in six months or less.
+Grantees are encouraged to submit photographs and/or short videos throughout the life of their project to highlight and promote the LFG Program.
+Grantees shall submit two written reports as follows: the grantee must submit a final written report within 30 days after the completion of the project, including verification (receipts) of all funds spent and the return of any unspent funds.
+The final report is due no later than June 30, 2021.
+Grantees shall also be required to submit one mid-term progress report no later than Jan.
+31, 2021.
+However, no mid-term report is required for those projects completed in six (6) months or less.

 Changes to the Project/Activity after the Award